vigneshwaranbalamurugan/Vigneshwaran_B_ADO.NET/README.md

   - Minimum length is 3
 - Message
   - Cannot be empty or whitespace
-  - Length must be between 5 and 160 characters
+  - Must be between 5 and 160 characters

-## Data Access and Persistence

-- Uses PostgreSQL tables:
-  - users
-  - notifications
-- Notification read queries join notifications with users to include recipient contact details.
-- Repository pattern is used for CRUD operations.

-## Domain Models

-- User
-  - UserId, UserName, MobileNumber, EmailId
-- Notification
-  - Id, Message, UsertoNotify, SentDate, NotificationType
-- EmailNotification (inherits Notification)
-- SMSNotification (inherits Notification)
-- NotiType enum
-  - EmailNotification = 1
-  - SMSNotification = 2

-## Exception Types

-- InvalidEmailIdException
-- InvalidMobileNumberException (class name)
-- InvalidNameException
-- MessageException

 ## Run Instructions

-From solution root:
+From the solution root:

 1. Restore and build
-   - dotnet build NotificationApp.sln
+   - `dotnet build NotificationApp.sln`
-2. Run FE app
+2. Run the console app
-   - dotnet run --project NotificationApp.FEApplication
+   - `dotnet run --project NotificationApp.FEApplication`